 "The Engineer Through the Looking Glass" incredible videos of gyro demo lecture, compliments of Intalek.com

 [PPS: Additional testing, this time with a sensitive hanging scale, showed that earlier reported observed "rise and fall" of spinning gyros inside a spinning, or counter spinning, globe had similar, albeit very faint but measurable results.
 Though they turned out counter-intuitive (as by example of 'action & reaction' on a gyro suspended from a string and twirled either with or against natural precession, though opposite by 'pushing on a string'), the results were consistent.
-This may be significant, so should warrant more testing.
+This may be significant, so should warrant more testing (perhaps related to chronofield effect test).
 But the question remains the same: Can it ever be usable as a force?...
 It would need HUGE amplification, if so.]

 Patent published 25 July, 2013: US 20130186711 for MOVED G-force motor (but we're not there yet).